 - Awardees are expected to submit a peer-reviewed abstract to a scientific meeting based on the funded project.

 - All awardees of CARRA-Arthritis Foundation funding must abide by the procedures outlined in the CARRA Publications Policy when presenting/publishing findings from their projects.
 This includes submitting all abstracts and manuscripts to the CARRA Publications Committee for approval prior to submission and acknowledging the support of CARRA and the Arthritis Foundation by including the following language: “The authors wish to acknowledge CARRA, and the ongoing Arthritis Foundation financial support of CARRA.”
 Refer to the current Publications and Presentation Guidelines for complete details.

+Applications that do not meet these request deadlines will result in an administrative decline.
 If you have any questions regarding this requirement, email [email protected].